For young people

 - "Keep calm and join YACVic", a campaign to increase YACVic's engagement with young Victorians.

-The 2012 Youth Reference Group with Minister for Youth Affairs and Minister for Environment and Climate Change, Ryan Smith.
+The 2012 Youth Reference Group with former Minister for Youth Affairs and Minister for Environment and Climate Change, Ryan Smith.

 The Youth Affairs Council of Victoria (YACVic) is a member-driven organisation.
 We know that by having a strong membership base, young people and youth issues will be heard.
 YACVic’s vision is for a Victorian community in which all young people are valued as active participants, have their rights respected and are treated fairly and with respect.